Agrim9/FHSS_GNUradio/README.md

 Frequency Hopping Spread Spectrum (FHSS) is a method of transmitting radio signals by continuously switching ("hopping") over various frequencies dtermined by a pseudo random code.
 To know more about it, you can refer to the ppt in the repository [FHSS_intro.ppt](https://drive.google.com/file/d/0B4muVK8fR0IdWVF0VkliTzBlSkk/view?usp=sharing)

-We've built blocks to send PM modulated waves over 8 and 64 different frequencies, according to a maximally generated pseduo random code.
+We've built blocks to send PM modulated waves over 8 and 64 different frequencies, according to a maximally generated pseduo random code, synchronise the codes at recieving end, and using coherent demodulation to retrieve the message.

 ## Pre-Requisite Libraries for GNUradio :-